Chat with us, powered by LiveChat

 The Flag of Bolivia

 At first glance, the Bolivian flag may seem basic.
-Having three colors with a seal on it is a common flag design many countries or areas deploy.
+Having three colors with a seal on it is a common flag design many countries or areas utilize.
 It is a tri-colored flag with equally sized horizontal stripes.
 The colors have been named so specifically that the actual pantone color and hex numbers are available to make anything you have the correct shade of the selected color.
 This was finalized by the supreme decree of 2004.

 Bolivian Flag Symbolism